 Minimum cyber security standards have been published by government and progress is being made against this to achieve compliance and benchmark against industry standards.
 Within the next reporting period, there will be a concerted effort to ensure that we build upon the 'substantial assurance' outcome from the last information governance themed audit by Sandwell MBC and maintain a position of excellence with information governance and assurance activities.
-Where possible technology is being used to simplify how we protect the confidentiality, integrity, and availability of information
+Where possible technology is being used to simplify how we protect the confidentiality, integrity, and availability of information.

 The focus for the following year is to implement functionality across the organisation to improve cyber security, protect information assets and prevent data loss by default.
-There are projects in place to digitise paper records and as part of this process, retention and archiving will become more automated and proactive.
-There will also be a drive to consolidate and simplify data across fewer platforms so that it becomes easier to make information available to those who need it and protect it from those who do not need it.
+Retention and archiving of information will become more automated and proactive.
+There will also be a drive to consolidate and simplify data across fewer platforms so that manual entry reduces, efficiencies are realised, and it becomes easier to make information available to those who need it and protect it from those who should not have access.